abshinn/abshinn.github.io/_posts/2014-07-29-mind-the-gap.md

 <iframe src="/projects/mind-the-gap/" marginwidth="0" marginheight="0" scrolling="no" width="810px" height="630px" frameborder="0"></iframe>
 ___

+## Gap in the Supply of Projects

+[DonorsChoose](http://donorschoose.org) is an organization that enables educators to crowd-source funds for classroom projects, realizing educational opportunities that would not have otherwise been possible.

+DonorsChoose.org asked Zipfian Academy to provide data-driven insights into why they see a gap in the supply of classroom projects on their platform.
+My approach to solving this problem was to seek out potential school districts based on their economic and financial similarity to the most active DonorsChoose.org districts.

-## Similarity
+## District Similarity

-This d3.js visualization was built with the purpose to help increase the supply of projects on [DonorsChoose.org](http://www.donorschoose.org) by recommending school districts that have the most potential to be active on DonorsChoose.org.
 District recommendations are based on the [cosine-similarity](http://en.wikipedia.org/wiki/Cosine_similarity) between the recommended district and active DonorsChoose districts that have more than 3 projects per year.

-Code for the analysis is available on Github at [github.com/abshinn/mind-the-gap](http://github.com/abshinn/mind-the-gap).
-Code for the d3.js visualization is [available here](https://github.com/abshinn/abshinn.github.io/tree/master/projects/mind-the-gap).
+Python scripts for the analysis and data wrangling are available on Github at [github.com/abshinn/mind-the-gap](http://github.com/abshinn/mind-the-gap).
+Code for the interactive d3.js visualization is [available here](https://github.com/abshinn/abshinn.github.io/tree/master/projects/mind-the-gap).